delegate365/GovernanceToolkit365/API-provisioning.md

 }
 ~~~~

-Only these keys are mandatory: **displayName, mailNickname, ownerUPNs and visibility**.
+To provison an Office 365 Group only, just the follwoing keys are mandatory: **displayName, mailNickname and visibility**.
+If **createTeam** is **true** you have to provide at least one owner in the **ownerUPNs** array ["UPN1"].

 The other keys can be provided if required.
-Usually, it makes sense to use the additional parameters to define the classification (that must be set in advance), and other group properties.
+Usually, it makes sense to use the additional parameters to define the classification (that must be set in advance), the owners, and other group properties.
+So, we recommend to set as many properties that are already known at this time.

 Most keys are string.
 The following keys can have these predefined values.